PhPhPh123/phphph123/README.md

 ## About me
 -   :factory: Hello!
 This profile contains my hobby projects and data analyze projects
--   :video_game: I am a game-master of tabletop role-playing games and my hobby projects are needed to make them easier and interesteed
+-   :video_game: I am a game-master of tabletop role-playing games and my hobby projects are needed to make them easier
--   :snake: Interested in **python** and use it in my game-projects
+-   :snake: Interested in **python** and use it in my projects
+-   :clipboard: I really like **sql** and **databases**
 -   :books: I'm currently studying **data analyze** to get more statistics in games
 -   :new_moon: I want to learn **lua**
 -   :gun: my favorite settings is warhammer40k and S.T.A.L.K.E.R